vinczedani/claudiaExpress/README.md

 ```
 next - will call the next middleware when called without parameter, will call error handler when called with parameter.

+[err] - error object used in the error handler middlewares.

 ###TODOS:
 - create router module
 - add the project to npm